prompt-toolkit/python-prompt-toolkit/docs/pages/advanced_topics/rendering_pipeline.rst

 This is done by taking the difference of the previously rendered screen and the new one.
-The algorithm that we have is heavily optimized to compute this difference as quickly as possible, and call the appropriate output functions of the `Output` back-end.
+The algorithm that we have is heavily optimized to compute this difference as quickly as possible, and call the appropriate output functions of the :class:`~prompt_toolkit.output.Output` back-end.
 At the end, it will position the cursor in the right place.